Teams battle each other next week in Mountain West Quarterfinals

 The women’s tennis team is traditionally one of the most successful women’s programs at the Academy and has found great success off the court as well.
 Women’s tennis has had a top 10 percent APR the last four years, the lone program to do so.

 Even though she is a civilian coach, Gidley is familiar with military life.
 She grew up in a military family as her father, Jim, was a Lt.
 Col. in the Air Force and retired in 1977 after 22 years of service.

 Prior to joining the Academy’s staff, Gidley was an assistant coach at the University of Idaho in 1997-98.

 Gidley is a 1989 graduate of Southern Illinois University-Edwardsville, where she earned a bachelor’s degree in education.
 At SIUE, Gidley helped the Cougars to the 1989 NCAA Division II national championship while earning All-American honors for the second consecutive year.
 She was ranked nationally as high as No. 3 in singles and No. 5 in doubles during the year.

 Following graduation, Gidley began her coaching career as the assistant women’s coach at West Virginia University.
-While at WVU, she earned her master’s degree in gifted education.
+While at WVU, she earned a master’s degree in gifted education.
 Her first collegiate coaching experience resulted in the school’s only 20-win season in history, along with a player inducted this past fall into the West Virginia Hall of Fame.